Hiking with Your Dog

 If you are hungry, thirsty, or tired, they are too.
 Take breaks.
 Sit in the shade and enjoy the views.
-Make sure to pack extra water and treats, as you are using more energy than in a normal day.
+Make sure to pack extra water and treats for you and your dog, as you are both using more energy than in a normal day.

 If you are hiking along water and decide to let your pup swim, do NOT let them swim or play in the water too long.
 The water will soften their paws and they will be more prone to rip and shred.
 That is incredibly painful and can be very dangerous.